Azure/helm-charts/README.md

 and the Microsoft Open Service Broker for Azure.

-Each chart has one or more dependencies on Azure services (e.g. Azure SQL, CosmosDB, ...) which are fulfilled by the [Open Service Broker for Azure](https://github.com/Azure/open-service-broker-azure) and the [Kubernetes Service Catalog](https://github.com/kubernetes-incubator/service-catalog) working in tandem.
+Each chart has one or more dependencies on Azure services (e.g. Azure SQL, CosmosDB, ...) which are fulfilled by [Open Service Broker for Azure](https://github.com/Azure/open-service-broker-azure) and the [Kubernetes Service Catalog](https://github.com/kubernetes-incubator/service-catalog) working in tandem.